Ruben Barrales

-Ruben Barrales (born April 14, 1962) is the former Deputy Assistant to President George W. Bush, and was also the Director of the Office of Intergovernmental Affairs.He then served as the CEO of the San Diego Regional Chamber of Commerce.
-He is currently the President and CEO of GROW Elect, a political action committee that recruits, endorses, trains, and funds Latino Republican candidates for public office.He also serves on the board of directors for the Public Policy Institute of California.
+Ruben Barrales (born April 14, 1962) is the former Deputy Assistant to President George W. Bush, and was also the Director of the Office of Intergovernmental Affairs.
+He then was the CEO of the San Diego Regional Chamber of Commerce.
+He is currently the president and CEO of GROW Elect, a political action committee that recruits, endorses, trains, and funds Latino Republican candidates for public office.
+He is on the board of directors for the Public Policy Institute of California.
 Barrales has also run as a candidate for the state government post of California State Controller.